-Your gut flora is as unique as your fingerprint - but it says much more about your health.
-Scientists are currently investigating the numerous connections of the microbiome and health.
-For example, there is much evidence that bacteria in the gut flora influence how quickly you gain and lose weight.
-The diversity of your gut flora is probably related to gut health and the risk of illnesses.
+Your gut flora is as unique as your fingerprint – but it says much more about your health.
+Scientists are currently investigating numerous connections between your microbiome and health.
+For example, there is mounting evidence that bacteria in the gut flora influence how quickly you gain and lose weight.
+The diversity of your gut flora is quite possibly related to gut health and the risk of illnesses.
 The right intestinal bacteria protect the body from diseases and digestive problems.

-- Insights into the composition of your intestinal microbiome
+- Gain insights into the composition of your intestinal microbiome

-- Receive the result within 3 weeks after sample has arrived at the laboratory
+- Receive the result within three weeks after your sample’s arrival at the laboratory

 The Gut Flora Test comes with two stool collection aids and a sample tube with a collection spoon, which you can use to take a small stool sample yourself at home.
 The stool collection aid allows the sample to be collected easily and hygienically.

 Activate your Gut Flora Test